Buying Assets of a Business: Everything You Need to Know

 Operational assets are used to provide services for customers or to make products.
 An example would be an espresso machine used in a coffee shop.
 Intangible assets are usually ownership rights that have no physical substance.
 Examples of intangible assets include copyrights, licenses, and permits.

 If you need help with buying assets of a business, you can post your legal need on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.